MaxMood96/enterprise-resources/azure_kubernetes_service/README.md

      ingress-lb-ip = xxx.xxx.xxx.xxx
      ```
-1. The ingress IP and minio API keys are output at the end of the run.
+5. The ingress IP and minio API keys are output at the end of the run.
    Create a DNS A record for the `ingress_host` above pointing at the
    resulting `ingress-lb-ip`.
+If you are using the certmanager feature the dns record needs created
+    before the certificate is issued

 ## Destroying